nauman73/Tempo-Worklog-Checker-Script/README.md

 # Tempo Worklog Checker Script

 ## Overview
-A PowerShell script that retrieves and analyzes Tempo timesheets data from Jira, specifically designed for tracking time spent on issues of particular types.
+A PowerShell script that retrieves and analyzes Tempo timesheets data from Jira cloud, specifically designed for tracking time spent on issues of particular types.
 The script processes worklogs for multiple users and generates comprehensive reports with detailed time tracking metrics.

 ## Features
 - Retrieves Tempo timesheets worklogs for multiple users